carolinee228/FOSS4G-Access-To-Services/README.md

 For Windows, we will perform all the remaining setup steps in a single terminal window.

+**Note: Your folders and commands might differ slightly, update as needed based on QGIS/JDK versions and workshop directory.**

 1. From the Start Menu, find and open the **"OSGeo4W Shell"**.
 2. **Install Python Packages:** In the terminal window that opens, run the following command to install the required libraries into QGIS's Python environment.